litedragondev/dennys-umbrel-app-store/denny-stalwart/README.md

 After logging in, go to **Settings > Storage**.
 There, you can define where Stalwart stores data, blobs, full-text indexes, and in-memory storage.

-By default, Stalwart is already preconfigured.
+By default, Stalwart uses RocksDB, which is already preconfigured.
 If you’re happy with the default, you can skip this step.

 ---